santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

 - **make the searchbar work**

-  - see if duckduckgo has a searchbar plugin
+  - see if duckduckgo has a searchbar plugin --done, no plugin
-  - see if browsers have a way of redirecting the input into the searchbar
+  - see if browsers have a way of redirecting the input into the searchbar --nope, security issue
-  - add a submit button, and prob a form
+  - add a submit button, and prob a form --done!
-  - find a way of triggering the submit button onEnter if the input is selected
+  - find a way of triggering the submit button onEnter if the input is selected --done too
-  - find a way to make a search from url parameters into duckduckgo
+  - find a way to make a search from url parameters into duckduckgo --aint happening, and i am not going to create a google login for this either so c'est la vie

-- **make the title have some typewriter effect text, and add some easter eggs into it while making it rotate text periodically**
+- **make the title have some typewriter effect text, and add some easter eggs into it while making it rotate text periodically** --DONE

 - **add an about-me bio page**